 Multi-tasking is something that is required of every SME manager, so efficiency is critical in running each part of the business.
 At the same time, companies need to protect profits by ensuring money is invested effectively for maximum return.

 This session focused on these priorities as it covers the essentials of running an SME fleet, with a focus on the policies and strategies that save time and money.

 The review included the actions needed to deliver an effective transport function to a business, ranging from vehicle acquisition through to the legal requirements that need to be reflected in policies and procedures, how to minimise running costs and advice on managing drivers.

 The presentation also included a fleet calendar review, setting out the critical dates in an SME fleet’s year.

 Brian Cooper, Senior Manager, People Advisory Services, Ernst & Young

 Caroline Sandall, Vice Chair, ACFO

-This session will also consider best practice for handling new joiners and include a briefing on handling employee-focused risks such as drugs, alcohol, eyesight and health checks along with licence validation.
-The session will also include an employment law review and best practice on handling employee relations.
+This session also considered best practice for handling new joiners and included a briefing on handling employee-focused risks such as drugs, alcohol, eyesight and health checks along with licence validation.
+The session also included an employment law review and best practice on handling employee relations.